jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

     AssertionError: True is not False

-  the test fails for the line that passed before, when I make the :ref:`function<functions>` return its input
+  the test fails for the line that passed before.
+When I make the :ref:`function<functions>` return its input

   .. code-block:: python